mphillips67/DeepSeq_TimeSeries_Project/Regression/readme.md

 RegressionAnalysis_17TP_AllModels.R: analysis using all 17 timepoints using all  models described in manuscript

 RegressionAnalysis_4TP_ModelA.R, RegressionAnalysis_8TP_ModelA.R, RegressionAnalysis_13TP_ModelA.R: analyses using 4, 8, or 13 timepoints respectively.
-Only Model A (see manuscript for details) is used.
+Only Model A results have been included in the final version of the manuscript.